Learn about Food Additives

 Flavoring: Soda pop, candy, breakfast cereals, gelatin desserts, and many other foods.

 Hundreds of chemicals are used to mimic natural flavors; many may be used in a single flavoring, such as for cherry soda pop.
 Most flavoring chemicals also occur in nature and are probably safe, but they are used almost exclusively in junk foods.
 Their use indicates that the real thing (often fruit) has been left out.
 Companies keep the identity of artificial (and natural) flavorings a deep secret.
-Flavorings may include substances to which some people are sensitive, such as MSG or HVP.
+That's unfortunate, because some people may be sensitive to certain flavoring ingredients, such as MSG or HVP.

-Artificial sweeteners are used in beverages, candies, chewing gum, yogurts, and many other products to provide sweetness without the calories.
+Artificial sweeteners and other sugar substitutes are used in a wide range of foods to provide sweetness without or with fewer calories.
 The question is: are they safe?
 Controversies have swirled around most of the artificial sweeteners.
-Acesulfame-potassium, aspartame, and saccharin may pose a slight risk of cancer.
+Acesulfame-potassium, aspartame, and saccharin, and possibly also sucralose, may pose a slight risk of cancer.
 The artificial sweetener neotame and the natural "high-potency" sweeteners rebiana and thaumatin appear to be safe.
-But research on all of them is relatively limited, especially considering how widely they are used, and surprises might occur.
-For instance, a 2010 study found that artificially sweetened drinks probably caused preterm deliveries; the researchers suspected that aspartame was the culprit (the study needs to be confirmed by other scientists).
-Synthetic "high-potency" sweeteners were the rule until about 2009 when rebiana, which is purified out of stevia leaves, became marketed widely in the United States.
-Rebiana, which has "taste challenges," allowed companies to claim for the first time "all natural" on their artificially sweetened (with a natural ingredient, that is) products.
+But research on all of them is relatively limited.
+For instance, a 2010 study found that artificially sweetened drinks probably caused preterm deliveries; the researchers suspected that aspartame was the culprit.
+Synthetic high-potency sweeteners were the rule until about 2009 when rebiana, which is purified out of stevia leaves, became marketed widely in the United States.
+Rebiana, which has "taste challenges," allowed companies to claim "all natural" on their artificially sweetened (with a "natural ingredient," that is) products.

 Companies advertise their artificially sweetened foods as being almost magical weight-loss potions.
-The fact is, though, that losing weight is real hard, and people need to make a real concerted effort to eat fewer calories and exercise more.
-Artificial sweeteners can make the struggle a little more pleasant.
+The fact is, though, that losing weight is difficult, and people need to make a real concerted effort to eat fewer calories and exercise more.
+Artificial sweeteners and other sugar substitutes can make the struggle a little more pleasant.

 Antioxidant, nutrient, color stabilizer: Cereals, fruit drinks, cured meats.